mdditt2000/openshift-4-9/route-vs-crd/README.md

 **Note** Unlike OpenShift Routes, CIS can reference dedicated CRDs for specific tasks such as ExternalDNS, Policies, TLS Termination etc.

-Diagram blow displays the example of **route-tea** with the **dge-tls** and **cafe-policy** for the following use-case.
+Diagram blow displays the example of **vs-tea** with the **dge-tls** and **cafe-policy** for the following use-case.
 The TLS, Policy CRD are referenced in the VirtualServer CRD as shown in the diagram below

 ![crd-policy-tls](https://github.com/mdditt2000/openshift-4-9/blob/main/route-vs-crd/diagram/2022-01-27_13-37-29.png)